SysKitTeam/docs-spdockit/configure-and-extend-spdockit/extend-spdockit/activate-spcaf-extension.md

 5. Open the email and take the attached file (**activations.caf**).
 Place it in the following folder: **“%USERPROFILE%\AppData\Local\SPCAF”**

 And that is it.
 You may try opening some of the SPCAF reports to make sure they are working properly.

+__Please note!
+SPCAF section will be visible in the navigation tree only after [installing](#internal/configure-and-extend-spdockit/extend-spdockit/install-spdockit-extensions/) the extension.__